 I hold back tears, knowing she’s come to comfort me;

-but she doesn’t even look at me, when she says,
+but she doesn’t even look up when she says,

 “You shouldn’t talk to your father that way.”